-Escaped farmed salmon, salmon lice and infections related to fish farming were identified as the largest population threats to wild salmon (figure 5).
-Escaped farmed salmon have the greatest negative impact, whereas salmon lice have the greatest risk of causing further losses in the future.
+Escaped farmed salmon and salmon lice were identified as the largest threats to wild salmon (figure 5), both to a large extent impacting wild populations negatively.
 Escaped farmed salmon and salmon lice are regarded as expanding population threats, which means they are affecting populations to the extent that populations may be critically endangered or lost in nature and that have a high likelihood of causing even further reductions.
 Current mitigation measures are insufficient to hinder expansion of negative impacts in the future.
+Salmon lice have the greatest risk of causing further losses in the future.